 uOttawa’s annual Excellence in Education Prizes recognize “educators of exceptional quality, driven by their passion to advance and share knowledge.
 These leaders in university education are outstanding in the classroom, in the laboratory and in the field and have been recognized by students and peers alike.”
 As part of the prize, Professor Pavlović receives $10,000 to be put towards developing innovative teaching practices.
 Specifically, she will use the funding to add an experiential learning component to her 2020-2021 Legal Knowledge Engineering course, providing students with new tools to allow them to design legal expert system apps that will facilitate access to legal information and, by extension, access to justice for the general public.

-Both awards will be presented at a special celebration of excellence in education and research in the fall.
+Both awards will be presented at a special celebration of excellence in education and research in February 2020.

 Congratulations to Professor Pavlović!